Philippine firms may rebid for $1.3 billion rail project

-MANILA (Reuters) - At least three Philippine companies are likely to take a second look at a contract worth 59.2 billion pesos ($1.3 billion) to extend, modernize and operate the country’s oldest rail transit network after the government said it may improve the terms for the winning bidder.
+MANILA, Sept 9 (Reuters) - At least three Philippine companies are likely to take a second look at a contract worth 59.2 billion pesos ($1.3 billion) to extend, modernise and operate the country’s oldest rail transit network after the government said it may improve the terms for the winning bidder.

-The country’s oldest conglomerate, Ayala Corp (AC.PS), Metro Pacific Investments Corp (MPI.PS) of Hong Kong’s First Pacific Co Ltd (0142.HK), and DMCI Holdings Inc (DMC.PS), said they were interested in rebidding for the LRT Line 1 south extension project.
+The country’s oldest conglomerate, Ayala Corp, Metro Pacific Investments Corp of Hong Kong’s First Pacific Co Ltd, and DMCI Holdings Inc, said they were interested in rebidding for the LRT Line 1 south extension project.

 The project is the biggest Manila is offering to the private sector in a list of nearly 30 public-private partnership (PPP) deals aimed at rehabilitating the country’s decrepit roads, rails, and airports to support sustained growth for one of Asia’s fastest-growing economies.